Foam-Core InsertChaostle

 • Reduce setup time as much as possible

-• Have separate component trays for "setup components" and "gameplay components"
+• Have separate trays for "setup components" and "gameplay components"

 • Allow for vertical box storage without components crushing each other